-Greenhouses can extend your growing season, allow you to propagate plants from your yard, and the yard of fellow gardeners, and let you grow tender or delicate plants you might not otherwise be able to grow.
+A DIY greenhouses can extend your growing season, allow you to propagate plants from your yard, and let you grow tender or delicate plants you might not otherwise be able to grow.
 I’ve seen lettuce and spinach grow in a greenhouse when there was a foot of snow on the ground.
-An old gardening friend of mine would use her greenhouse to pot up all her volunteer seedlings from her yard, grow them in four inch pots in the greenhouse, then have a plant sale to raise money for her charity.
+An old gardening friend of mine would use her greenhouse to pot up all her volunteer seedlings from her yard, grow them in four inch pots in her DIY greenhouse, then have a plant sale to raise money for her charity.
 Any way you look at it, if you’re a serious gardener, you would love to get your hands on a greenhouse.
 So how do we solve problems at TGG?
 We DIY – greenhouse projects, of course!

 - Position your greenhouse running lengthwise east to west.
 This will give it the longest stretch of daylight each day.